hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 4607

-It is He Who restrained their hands from you and your hands from them [in Hudaibiyah] near Mecca, after giving you the upper hand over them.
+It is He Who restrained their hands from you and your hands from them [in Hudaibiyah] near Makkah, after giving you the upper hand over them.
 And Allah is All-Seeing of what you do.

 # 4608

 It is they who disbelieved and prevented you from the Sacred Mosque, and detained the sacrificial animals from reaching their place of sacrifice.
-If it had not been for the believing men and women whom you could not identify, so you might have trampled them and thus incurring guilt unknowingly, [We would have let you march to Makkah].
+If it had not been for the believing men and women whom you could not identify, you might have trampled over them, thus incurring guilt unknowingly, [We would have let you march to Makkah].
 [This was] so that Allah may admit to His mercy whom He wills.
-If they had been distinct [from the disbelievers], We would have surely inflicted on those who disbelieved among them a painful punishment.
+If they had been distinct [from the disbelievers], We would surely have inflicted on those who disbelieved among them a painful punishment.

 # 4609